-Based on Elias Canetti’s “Masse und Macht (Crowds and Power)”, published in 1960, Clemens von Wedemeyer’s comprehensive solo exhibition “Majorities” deals with the representation of historical and current phenomena of mass mobilisation, along with their political and psychological effects.
-How do people join forces with one another, what dynamics can arise within analogue and digital crowds, how is social behaviour rehearsed by means of simulation?
-The artist’s perspective ranges from historical mass phenomena to the analysis of contemporary images and their distribution mechanisms.
+Based on Elias Canetti’s “Crowds and Power”, published in 1960, Clemens von Wedemeyer’s exhibition “Majorities” deals with past and present phenomena of mass mobilisation and the representation of crowds, as well as their political and psychological impact.
+How do people join forces with one another, what dynamics can arise within physical and digital crowds, how is social behaviour rehearsed and regulated by means of simulation?
+The artist’s interest ranges from historical photography and cinematic portrayals of crowds to the analysis of computer simulations in the gaming and surveillance industries.

-Specially designed with the architecture of the GfZK New Building in mind, the exhibition includes a comprehensive selection of cinematic works and video installations by the artist.
-Based on conversations and research on the subject of the Monday demonstrations in Leipzig in 1989, Clemens von Wedemeyer has also developed a new production entitled “70.001”, presenting a fictitious reproduction of the events.
+The exhibition, designed with the architecture of the GfZK new building in mind, includes a thematic selection of cinematic works and video installations by the artist.
+Based on conversations and research on the subject of the Monday demonstrations in Leipzig, Clemens von Wedemeyer has also developed a new production entitled “70.001”, which presents a fictitious reproduction of the events of 1989.
+“Faux Terrain” links Switzerland’s past and present relating to questions of isolation and community.

 Funded by the German Federal Cultural Foundation.